adsric/devtools/recipes/postcss/README.md

-# PostCSS → npm runner
+# PostCSS → npm run

 A recipe to prefix and minify Stylesheet files using PostCSS.